micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And Elijah appeared [there] to them, accompanied by Moses, and they were [^a]holding [a protracted] conversation with Jesus.
+And Elijah appeared [there] to them, accompanied by Moses, and they were holding [a protracted] conversation with Jesus.